 In the end, the success of the IoT will depend on whether it becomes a natural part of our everyday lives.
 We no longer speak of the information super highway (that’s the Net), or the convergence of functionality in a single device (that’s your phone).
 In the same way, we may be headed for a future where the connectedness of the devices and objects around us makes sense only because these things all have a role in the way in which we go about our business.

 It remains to be seen whether the positive benefits of the IoT will outweigh some of the potential negatives, including the vexed issues of surveillance, privacy and security.
 These are big questions that will need to be addressed, collaboratively, by companies, designers, communities, governments and individuals.
-Perhaps, in doing so, we can learn something from the billions of inert devices now interacting with each other, and learn again how to experience the world, as Kevin Ashton would put it, ‘in all its random glory’.
+Perhaps, in doing so, we can learn something from the billions of seemingly inert devices now interacting with each other, and learn again how to experience the world, as Kevin Ashton would put it, ‘in all its random glory’.